Gousto/anagrams_kata/README.md

 # Anagrams kata

-Welcome to the anagrams kata coding challenge!
+An anagram is a word or phrase made by using the letters of another word or phrase in a different order.

 ## The challenge

 Given a file `words.json` containing set of words, print out all the combinations of words that are anagrams.
 Each line in the output contains all the words from the input that are anagrams of each other.
-Example outout of your program:
+Example output of your program:

 ```
   kinship pinkish